-2. Name three loving traits you've always had since you can remember (empathy for others, easily forgive, giving, etc).
+2. Name three loving traits you've always had since you can remember (empathy for others, easily able to forgive, giving, etc).
 Acknowledge that these traits are a glimpse into who you really are.

 3. Pretend that life is a stage play, and your soul is eternal and comes to play different roles for the expansion it will bring you.
 Consider your "role" in this lifetime and one of the big challenges your character was scripted to experience.
 From this viewpoint, what do you think your character was meant to learn about who they really are from this experience?
 In what ways did your character evolve and grow?
 In what ways was your character made more beautiful and soft?

-4. Think of a few people close to you and for each one, consider 1-2 traits of theirs that you really admire.
-Acknowledge that by your noticing of these traits, they are also latent within you, otherwise you could not even notice them.
+4. Think of a few people close to you and for each one, write down 1-2 traits of theirs that you really admire.
+Acknowledge that just by your noticing of these traits, they are also within you, otherwise you could not even notice them.

 Shadow work prompts for letting go